rednafi/digressions/_posts/2020-03-15-mysql-install.md

 ---
-title: Up and Running with MySQL with Docker
+title: Up and Running with MySQL in Docker
 toc: true
 comments: true
 layout: post